gcp

 • partition_expire_days (int, optional) – Number of days after which partitions of partitioned tables are dropped.
 Defaults to None, which results in partitions never being dropped.

 • labels (dict, optional) – Any number of string-valued labels of the dataset.
-Defaults to none.
+Defaults to None.

 • access (list of dict, optional) – Fined-grained access rights to the dataset (see the Google Cloud Platform documentation for details).
 If not given, defaults access rights are set by Google BigQuery.